 Motorola is always known for its clean almost stock Android software and the same thing continues for so many years because it’s one of the strong areas many people consider when they buy a smartphone.

-On top of that, there is some specific gesture support like double twists to launch the camera, swap between the front and rear cameras, shake to turn on the flashlights, swipe with three fingers to take a screenshot, etc all these are integrated into one Moto app.
+On top of that, there is some specific gesture support like double twists to launch the camera, swapping between the front and rear cameras, shaking to turn on the flashlights, swiping with three fingers to take a screenshot, etc all these are integrated into one Moto app.

-The Edge 20 comes with Android 11 preinstalled and Motorola promises to give Android 12 and 13 updates for their Edge series phones that means you get the updated apps and security support.
+The Edge 20 comes with Android 11 preinstalled and Motorola promises to give Android 12 and 13 updates for their Edge series phones which means you get the updated apps and security support.